PART THREE: ACCOMMODATION AND OFFICE FACILITIES

 The choice of a flag for display outside the electorate office should be made having regard to the prevailing weather conditions (for example, high wind areas).
 Where appropriate, a heavy-duty flag should be ordered.9 Where a displayed flag starts to become tattered, faded or worn-out, a replacement flag should be ordered immediately.10

-In addition to the entitlement to a flagpole, Senators and Members may display an Australian National Flag inside an official office.
+In addition to the provision of a flagpole, Senators and Members may display an Australian National Flag inside an official office.

 Flags should be ordered using the flag order form provided by the contracted supplier of flags.
 Ministerial and Parliamentary Services will, on request, provide a suitable flagstaff for use inside the office.
 On receipt of flag orders, the enclosed packing slip is to be endorsed by the office of the Senator or Member and faxed to Ministerial and Parliamentary Services to arrange payment.

-A Senator or Member is also entitled to flags under the Constituents’ Request Program, for provision to eligible bodies and private individuals (see section 6.8).
+A Senator or Member is also provided with flags under the Constituents’ Request Program, for provision to eligible bodies and private individuals (see section 6.8).

 A Senator or Member may allow community groups to use electorate office facilities for minor purposes, such as to make local calls or small amounts of photocopying, as minor use falls within the broad parameters of electorate business.